Arjunmehta312/Gambling-Simulator/README.md

 - Update Balance: Updates the balance label to reflect the current balance.
 - Go Back to Menu: Closes the current window and reopens the start window.

-### Limbo Game
-**Imports and Initial Setup**

-- Balance: Starting balance for the player, initially set to 1000.
-- Bet Amount: the initial bet amount will be 10.
-- Multiplier Value: Starting Multiplier value is set to 2.

-**Helper Functions**

-- Play Limbo: The play_limbo function handles the betting logic, calculates win probability, determines the game result, updates the balance, and displays the outcome.

-**Limbo Class**

-- Initialization: Initializes the Blackjack game window, setting up the initial state and creating the GUI components.
-- Create Widgets: Sets up the GUI components, including labels, buttons, and entry fields for displaying game information and allowing user actions.
-- Update Balance: Updates the balance label to reflect the current balance.

 ### Blackjack Game
 **Imports and Initial Setup**